Machine learning in earth sciences: Quantification of water inflow

-The Rock Mass Rating (RMR) System a world-wide adopted rock mass classification system by geomechanical means with the input of six parameters.
+The rock mass rating (RMR) system is a widely adopted rock mass classification system by geomechanical means with the input of six parameters.
 The amount of water inflow is one of the inputs of the classification scheme, representing the groundwater condition.
-Quantification of the water inflow in the faces of a rock tunnel was traditionally carried out by visual observation in the field, which is labour and time consuming with safety concerns.
-Machine learning can determine the water inflow by analyzing images taken in the construction site.
-The classification of the approach mostly follows the RMR system but combining damp and wet state as its difficult to distinguish only by visual inspection.
-The images were classified into the non-damage state, wet state, dripping state, flowing state and gushing state.
-The accuracy of classifying the images was about 90%.
+Quantification of the water inflow in the faces of a rock tunnel was traditionally carried out by visual observation in the field, which is labour and time-consuming, and fraught with safety concerns.
+Machine learning can determine water inflow by analyzing images taken on the construction site.
+The classification of the approach mostly follows the RMR system, but combining damp and wet states, as it is difficult to distinguish only by visual inspection.
+The images were classified into the non-damaged state, wet state, dripping state, flowing state, and gushing state.
+The accuracy of classifying the images was approximately 90%.

 Classification

 Soil classification

-The most popular cost-effective method for soil investigation method is by Cone Penetration Testing (CPT).
-The test is carried out by pushing a metallic cone through the soil and the force required to push at a constant rate is recorded as a quasi-continuous log.
-Machine learning can classify soil with the input of Cone Penetration Test log data.
-In an attempt to classify with machine learning, there are two parts of tasks required to analyse the data, which are the segmentation and classification parts.
-The segmentation part can be carried out with the Constraint Clustering and Classification (CONCC) algorithm to split a single series data into segments.
-The classification part can be carried out by Decision Trees (DT), Artificial Neural Network (ANN), or Support Vector Machine (SVM).
-While comparing the three algorithms, it is demonstrated that the Artificial Neural Network (ANN) performed the best in classifying humous clay and peat, while the Decision Trees performed the best in classifying clayey peat.
-The classification by this method is able to reach very high accuracy, even for the most complex problem, its accuracy was 83%, and the incorrectly classified class was a geologically neighbouring one.
-Considering the fact that such accuracy is sufficient for most experts, therefore the accuracy of such approach can be regarded as 100%.
+The most popular cost-effective method od soil investigation method is cone penetration testing (CPT).
+The test is carried out by pushing a metallic cone through the soil: the force required to push at a constant rate is recorded as a quasi-continuous log.
+Machine learning can classify soil with the input of CPT data.
+In an attempt to classify with ML, there are two tasks required to analyze the data, namely segmentation and classification.
+Segmentation can be carried out with the Constraint Clustering and Classification (CONCC) algorithm to split a single series data into segments.
+Classification can then be carried out by algorithms such as decision trees, SVMs, or neural networks.

 Geological structure classification

-Exposed geological structures like anticline, ripple marks, xenolith, scratch, ptygmatic folds, fault, concretion, mudcracks, gneissose, boudin, basalt columns and dike can be identified automatically with a deep learning model.
-Research demonstrated that Three-layer Convolutional Neural Network (CNN) and Transfer Learning have great accuracy of about 80% and 90% respectively, while others like K-nearest neighbors (KNN), Artificial Neural Network (ANN) and Extreme Gradient Boosting (XGBoost) have low accuracies, ranges from 10% - 30%.
-The grayscale images and colour images were both tested, and the accuracies difference is little, inferring that colour is not very important in identifying geological structures.
+Exposed geological structures such as anticlines, ripple marks, and xenoliths can be identified automatically with deep learning models.
+Research has demonstrated that three-layer CNNs and transfer learning have strong accuracy (about 80% and 90% respectively), while others like k-nearest neighbors (k-NN), regular neural nets, and extreme gradient boosting (XGBoost) have low accuracies (ranging from 10% - 30%).
+The grayscale images and colour images were both tested, with the accuracy difference being little, implying that colour is not very important in identifying geological structures.